Skip to main content

 Aspergillus

 Aspergillus is one of the most common indoor molds and produces spores that are easily inhaled.
+The home-side pattern: HVAC supply ducts, attic spaces with poor ventilation, basement walls with chronic minor moisture.

 Common reactions:

-• Allergic reactions (sneezing, congestion, itchy eyes)
+• Allergic reactions: sneezing, congestion, itchy eyes

 • Asthma attacks in people with mold-sensitive asthma

-• Aspergillosis — a serious lung infection in immunocompromised individuals (more on this below)
+• Aspergillosis, a serious lung infection in immunocompromised individuals (more on this below)

 Penicillium